e-mit/aws-api-website/README.md

 Run ```./stack.sh $STACK_NAME delete $WEB_BUCKET_NAME```

 This will also delete the S3 bucket contents.

+## CAPTCHA support

+Any URL path containing ```CAPTCHA_PATH_STRING``` will require a CAPTCHA to be solved before accessing.
+After being solved, access will be allowed for ```CAPTCHA_TIME_SECONDS```.

+Accessing the URL directly will return a 405 error and an Amazon-generated challenge page.
+Solving the captcha then forwards the browser to the URL.

+Alternatively, the CAPTCHA can be custom-generated in javascript, as demonstrated in test_captcha.html.
+This requires manual setup as follows:
+1. Go to AWS WAF > "application integration" in AWS console
+2. Copy the captcha integration javascript tag, and put it in the page head
+3. Generate an apiKey for the domain, and paste into the javascript code

+Note: the CAPTCHA setup method is the same even if using a custom domain name (CloudFront involvement has no effect).

 ## Optional: Using a Custom Domain Name